 Once you've crossed the creek, the Santa Elena Canyon Trail features a short but rocky series of switchbacks.

-A sign points out that marine fossils, visible in the rock behind it, are evidence that Big Bend National Park was covered by a vast sea during the Cretaceous Period 100 million years ago.
+A sign indicates that marine fossils, visible in the rock behind it, suggest that a vast sea covered Big Bend National Park during the Cretaceous Period 100 million years ago.

 We were on our own walking into the canyon, but on our way out, we saw parents taking a break from hauling a wheeled stroller up this section of the trail (not something I'd recommend).